seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part21-Architecture-of-State-Change.md

 Readers consume information.

+This architecture is relatively straightforward because nothing changes.

-But modern applications are rarely read-only.
+However, modern applications are rarely read-only.

 Users expect to: